tarball0/pylyric/README.md

 # lyric finder
-A python script to view and manage lyrics
+An ncurses CLI utility to view lyrics written in python.

 ## Running